 2. Project Planning

 The most important stage of an efficient move is the planning.
 A well-timed, well-coordinated transition can minimize downtime and disruption to your organization.
+This pays dividends whether you are a sales team wanting to continue to make calls, a hotel that doesn’t want to miss any booking reservations, or a customer support center with strict service level agreements.
 Your relocation expert can act as a liaison for this stage, communicating with key members of your team as well as your telecom or internet providers on move dates, service requirements and scheduling visits to the new premises to confirm relevant physical details.
 A managed relocation service provider can also create and manage RFPs if new or upgraded services are required.
 By relying on a professional partner at this stage, you can be confident that:

 - You have a comprehensive plan to ensure all necessary services/equipment will be deployed